waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 5.  **State:** (28, 31)
     *   Interact from East (29, 31) -> Disappeared.

+11. State: (20, 24).
+Interact from North (20, 23) -> Disappeared.

 ## C. Current Hypothesis
-*   The puzzle requires a specific sequence of directional interactions.
-The Farfetch'd has disappeared again.
-My next step is to search for it, starting near the apprentice's location.
+*   The puzzle requires a specific sequence of directional interactions, some of which cause the Farfetch'd to disappear and relocate.
+It has disappeared again.
+My next step is to search for it, starting near the apprentice's location at (7, 28).

 # VI.
 Critical Failures & Lessons Learned
 *   **Data Management Deferral:** I have a pattern of deferring critical data management tasks (like updating my notepad or linking map markers) instead of performing them immediately.
 This is a violation of core directives and must be corrected.
 I must act immediately on new information.